Azdaema/AO3-Skin_Messaging/Snapchat/README.md

 ```

 ### "No nudes"
-The wrapper for this is `class="snapchat nonudes"`.
+The wrapper for this is `<dl class="snapchat nonudes">`.
 This is so this feature can be applied selectively.
-For example, maybe you have one fic which _is_ sexting, and you want to use it _there_, but you've got another fic, which is gen, where they're sending each other pictures of their dogs, and you don't want to use it there.
+For example, maybe you have one fic which _is_ sexting, and you want to use it _there_, but you've got another fic where they're sending each other pictures of their dogs, and you don't want to use it there.

 # Colors
 [Snapchat brand standards](https://docs.snapchat.com/docs/design-guidelines/)